Skip to main content

 Geophysical methods are employed either at the surface or down boreholes.
 Measurements include: temperature, electrical conductivity, magnetism, density, and response to seismic waves.
 Sensitive electrical measurements are very important for the detection of hydrothermal fluids.
 The application of these can often provide a good approximation of the temperature at the top of the reservoir.
 To keep costs down, geophysical methods must be selected very carefully.
 In the final phase of exploration, exploratory wells are selectively drilled in key places.
 The data from wells is used to test the models and hypothesis made earlier during the investigation.

 More than 70 countries now have an interest in geothermal energy.
 In 2007, approximately 40 countries had projects either under development or were actively planning.
-According to the International Geothermal Energy Association, both the capacity and production of geothermal energy has increased by 20 percent between 2005 and 2010.
-The online capacity in the 24 major producing countries was 10,715 MW and is expected to rise to 18,500 MW by 2015.
+According to the International Geothermal Energy Association, both the capacity and production of geothermal energy had increased by 20 percent between 2005 and 2010.
+As of early 2012, the online capacity in the 24 major producing countries was 11,224 MW and is expected to rise to 18,500 MW by 2015.
 For context, one market analyst has reported that global electricity consumption is likely to increase from 10,500-billion kilowatt hours in 1990 to over 30,100-billion kilowatt hours in 2030.

 Some countries have a greater dependency on geothermal energy than others.
 Geologic factors play a large role.
 For example, Iceland has a unique geologic position and sits on top of the mid-Atlantic ridge.
 It is rich in geysers and hot springs.
 Geothermal surveys began 250 years ago and its oldest geothermal plant is more than a century old.
 Geothermal energy provides 66% of Iceland's energy supply.
 Hot geothermal waters are used to heat waters directly for central heating to over 35,000 homes in Reykjavik.

 The United States is ranked number one in both the capacity and production of geothermal energy.
-In 2010, the United States had a capacity of 3086 MW.
-This nearly equals the combined capacity of second-ranked Philippines (1904 MW) and third-ranked Indonesia (1197 MW).
+In 2013, the United States had a capacity of 3,386 MW.
+This nearly equals the combined capacity of second-ranked Philippines (1,904 MW) and third-ranked Indonesia (1,222 MW).
 The development of geothermal resources in the United States has been stimulated by an increased focus on energy independence and clean energy production.
 Nine U.S. states produce geothermal energy: Alaska, California, Hawaii, Idaho, Nevada, New Mexico, Oregon, Utah, and Wyoming.
 New states that are developing installations include Colorado, Louisiana, Mississippi, and Texas.
-Geothermal energy contributes less than 4% of the total energy requirement of the United States.
+Geothermal energy contributes only 4% of the total energy requirement of the United States.
 This is partly due to the fact that geothermal resources are not evenly distributed.

 California is located in the volcanically active region of the Pacific Rim.
 Here, magma is found at just 6 km below the surface in continental rocks.
 This geologic setting helps California to be the largest producer of geothermal energy in the United States.
-California currently has 2565.5 MW of installed capacity and has more under development.
+In 2013, California had 2,634 MW of installed capacity and more is currently under development.
 This is greater than any other country in the world.
 In a 110 km² region known as "The Geysers" lies the largest complex of geothermal power plants (about 40) in the world.
-Geothermal energy supplies about 5% of California's energy needs.
-It can provide enough energy for about 725,000 homes, or a city about the size of San Francisco.
+In 2013, geothermal energy supplied 6.28% of California's energy needs.
+This is enough energy for about 725,000 homes, or a city about the size of San Francisco.

 Ground source heat pumps are a smaller scale method for using geothermal energy to supply hot water.
 They access shallow depth geothermal heat in the first few meters beneath the surface.
 To do this, hundreds of meters of pipes are laid at shallow depths beneath the ground.
 Aquifers and soils vary in temperature from 5 to 30 ° C. Water is fed into the pipes where it continues to flow before arriving back at a storage tank a few degrees warmer than before it entered the series of pipes.
 These small-scale devises offset the amount of gas or electricity used to supply households with hot water.
 In summer, heat pumps can be used for space cooling by moving warm air from buildings into the relatively cooler ground.
 Ground source heat pumps are presently installed in more than 30 countries; mostly in the United States, but they are also popular in Canada and Western Europe.